 Here in the Peak of the Pacific Northwest, outdoor recreation is one of the top reasons folks choose to come to Whatcom County.
 Positioned between the Salish Sea and the North Cascades, Whatcom County is home to 100+ Miles of shoreline to kayak, the best Mountain Biking in the State of Washington, epic amounts of snow, and scenic Drives like Chuckanut Drive and Mount Baker Highway.

-Explore Historic Fairhaven and Downtown Bellingham by way of Boulevard Park and Taylor Dock, one of Bellingham’s most popular trails.
-Taylor Dock is part of the South Bay Trail making it the perfect walk to visit Fairhaven before heading to Downtown Bellingham.
-Taylor is one of the most popular trails and the best way to explore Bellingham Bay and the waterfront.
+Explore Historic Fairhaven Village and Downtown Bellingham by way of Boulevard Park and Taylor Dock, one of Bellingham’s most popular trails.
+Taylor Dock is part of the South Bay Trail making it the best way to explore Bellingham Bay and the perfect walk to visit Fairhaven before heading to Downtown Bellingham.

 Known for its namesake waterfall, there is something for everyone at Whatcom Falls Park.
-The park features 241 acres, and you’ll find everything from miles of serene, forested trails to a 100-year-old railroad trestle standing silently over Whatcom Creek.
+The park features 241 acres and miles of serene, forested trails.

 Whatcom is full of water trails making it a true kayak paradise.
 From the Salish Sea and Bellingham Bay to rivers and lakes, we have it all.
-To help locals and visitors, the Port of Bellingham recently created the Whatcom Water Trails map which highlights 22 of our most popular water trails.
+Check out the Port of Bellingham's Whatcom Water Trails map, which highlights 22 of our most popular water trails.

-Whatcom County is also home to two companies that offer recreational kayak excursions: Moondance Kayak, owned by Kristi Kucera, and Dragonfly Kayak Tours, owned by Victoria Ayres.
+Want more guidance?
+Whatcom County is home to two companies that offer guided kayak excursions: Moondance Kayak and Dragonfly Kayak Tours.
 Both are women-owned companies and great for anyone looking to rent gear and take a guided tour!

 Heading up to Mt.
-Baker is an essential activity this season.
+Baker is an essential winter activity.
 Did you know professional snowboarder Hana Beaman calls Bellingham home?
 Hit the slopes just like Hana or, if cross country skiing is more your style, try out the Nooksack Nordic Ski Club.
-This local group maintains the trails and helps to build the community around the sport.
+This local group maintains the trails and helps to build community around the sport.

 See a Live Show or Music Performance

-There's also plenty of places to see live music, like The Wild Buffalo, the Shakedown, and Boundary Bay Brewery.
+There's also plenty of places to see live music, like The Wild Buffalo, The Shakedown, The Blue Room, and Boundary Bay Brewery.
+Find a full list of music venues here.

 Get Electrified at the SPARK Museum